 "I did say Josh Rainbow, straight off the bat.

 "He's just very professional in the way he does things, on and off the field.

 "He wants to inspire his teammates through his actions."

 However both coaches also admit they are relieved that the problem has been diagnosed.

-"If anything, it's a massive positive for him to identify this now, and not when it could've gotten [more serious]," Hancock said, who said there's a possibility of Rainbow being more close involved in coaching in the "near future," while he's already assisting Sutton with the running of the club's mid-week training session.
+"If anything, it's a massive positive for him to identify this now, and not when it could've gotten [more serious]," Hancock said, who said there's a possibility of Rainbow being more closely involved in coaching in the "near future", while he's already assisting Sutton with the running of the club's mid-week training session.

 Sutton echoed Hancock's sentiment, adding that it's important to emphasise the positives.